SasidharKosuri/msme-credit-recommendation-logistic-regression/description.md

 This is why we want weights to start SMALL.
 Otherwise z becomes too large since z = XW→ sigmoid output becomes too close to 0 or 1 → derivative becomes tiny → learning stops.

-now within the train_logistic_regression function we are using 2 important functions:
+now within the train_logistic_regression function we are using 3 important functions:
 1. sigmoid function :
    <img width="197" height="72" alt="image" src="https://github.com/user-attachments/assets/73505f9a-c05d-4e6d-b60e-07049eaf8869" />

+When z is:
+Large and positive → e^-z → becomes almost zero → result → 1

+Large and negative →  e^-z → becomes huge → result → 0

+Zero → result = 0.5
 - It takes ANY number — negative, zero, or positive — and converts it into a probability between 0 and 1.
   Examples: